wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### APIUsageByBackendOverTimeFilter

-Filters API usage by backend overtime results.
+Filters the results for API usage by backend over time.

 <table>
 <thead>